dontliem1/bigborealis/src/index.md

 tiktok: https://tiktok.com/@bigborealis
 tickets: https://www.ticketmaster.de/artist/genius-immersive-experience-tickets/1111663
-description: The Genius Immersive Experience is a creative journey through the eyes of Leonardo da Vinci, as if he were alive today.
+description: The Genius Immersive Experience is a creative journey through the eyes of Leonardo da Vinci.
 It’s like nothing you’ve experienced ever before.
 features:
   features_title: Genius is not just another show
   introduction: It’s a completely new, immersive and interactive art experience that